What is The Difference Between Large Group Insurance and Small Group Insurance

 Large group health insurance is subject to the Affordable Care Act.
 It requires large employers to offer coverage to full-time employees or be subject to a penalty.
 This is called the play or pay rule, and it went into effect in 2016.

-To qualify for large group health insurance, businesses must have at least 100 full-time equivalent employees.
+To qualify for large group health insurance in Texas, businesses must have at least 51 full-time equivalent employees.
 They are also required to cover up to 95 percent of full-time employees.
 Employees are considered full-time if they work at least 30 or more hours per week.
 Regardless of the type of insurance they choose, all large group health insurance options have to meet the ACA’s minimum essential health benefits with no lifetime or annual health benefit maximums.

 One of the greatest perks of choosing a large group health insurance plan is lower rates on health plans.
 Large group plans should be designed for the needs of employees, and as they are designed to do so they become a bit more affordable.
 This, in turn, benefits your employees as much as you.
 You can also enjoy certain business tax breaks when you choose to comply with large group health insurance laws.